Late preterm infant: When To Start Feeding

 Factors such as hemodynamic stability, severe IUGR, respiratory, abdominal exam, whether feeding cues are present, and stable glucose could all effect the timing of nutrition.
 Some preterm infants will be NPO (nil per os).
 If infants are unable to start oral or enteral intake intravenous fluids may begin with amino acids or total parenteral nutrition.

 According to the American Academy of Pediatrics section on breastfeeding recommendations are all infants should receive human milk.

 Nutrient Needs by Gestational Age

 Fortifiers

 Use caution when fortifying single nutrients to prevent alteration of protein/energy ratio.
 Center for Disease Control (CDC) recommends that sterile formulas and fortifiers be used when mom is not available.
 Powdered formula and HMF may be contaminants.
 Start with the mom's diet during breastfeeding.
 Mom should be eating adequate calories, protein, B vitamins and DHA.

 How Much

 Colostrum Production

-Colostrum production can range from 26-56 mL the first day to 113-185 mL for day two.
+Colostrum production can range from 26 to 56 mL the first day to 113-185 mL for day two.
 Although colostrum production is not voluminous, it can still meet the needs of the newborn.